MIDS-scaling-up/v2/week02/lab2/readme.md

 # for instance, this is what I did:
 ibmcloud sl vs create --datacenter=dal13 --hostname=p100 --domain=dima.com --os=UBUNTU_16_64 --flavor AC1_16X120X25 --billing=hourly --san --disk=25 --disk=2000 --network 1000 --key=p305
 ```
-### Install cuda 10.0; cuda 10.1 does not work too well with tensorflow and we will use this image for tensorflow in lab04
+### Install cuda 10.0
+**cuda 10.1 does not work too well with tensorflow and we will use this image for tensorflow in lab04**
 ```
 wget https://developer.nvidia.com/compute/cuda/10.0/Prod/local_installers/cuda-repo-ubuntu1604-10-0-local-10.0.130-410.48_1.0-1_amd64
 dpkg -i cuda-repo-ubuntu1604-10-0-local-10.0.130-410.48_1.0-1_amd64 .